Uryaswi/Disease-Prediction-System/README.md

 Organized navigation for uploading data and viewing predictions.

 ## 🛠️ Tech Stack
-Scikit-learn for ML models
+1. Scikit-learn for ML models
-Keras
+2. Keras
-Matplotlib, seaborn for data visualization tasks langchain-community for accessing OLLAMA
+3. Matplotlib, seaborn for data visualization tasks
+4. langchain-community for accessing OLLAMA
-Streamlit
+5. Streamlit for frontend

 ## 🧑‍💻 Usage
 1. Navigate to the sidebar.